Breast cancer is cancer in the cells of the breast. It is most commonly diagnosed on screening mammograms in women without symptoms.

-Breast cancer: questions and answers
+Breast cancer: FAQs

 For most patients, we are not able to pinpoint what caused their breast cancer.
 Although we have identified hormonal, lifestyle and environmental factors that can increase the risk of breast cancer, some people with these risk factors never develop it while some people who have no risk factors do develop it.
 Only about 10% of breast cancers are hereditary.

 We estimate that 5% to 10% of breast cancers are linked to gene mutations passed through generations of a family.
 The most well-known mutations are breast cancer gene 1 (BRCA1) and breast cancer gene 2 (BRCA2), both of which significantly increase the risk of both breast, ovarian cancer, and other cancers.
 If your family has a history of breast cancer or other cancers, you should consider getting a blood test to help identify specific mutations in BRCA or other genes.
 Your primary care provider can give you a referral to a genetic counselor who can discuss the benefits, risks and limitations of genetic testing.

 - A family history of breast cancer and certain inherited genes

 - A personal history of breast conditions or breast cancer